trappist/autrian-articles/hayek/free_market_money.md

 Of course in China the state soon again interfered and spoiled it all.

-The second objection is. what about Gresham's Law?
+The second objection is, what about Gresham's Law?
 Would not the bad money inevitably drive out the good?

 But Gresham's Law does not apply to competition between money of different denominations, the rate of exchange between which is currently determined by the market.
 It is only when people have the choice of paying in either good or bad money that they will inevitably choose the bad one and keep the good one for other purposes.